 - Ensure that members declare any conflict of interest in relation to applications received.
 A potential conflict may arise from the fact that a committee member has met or had discussions with the applicant or has received representations from someone else or the applicant’s behalf.
 The Chair of the Selection Committee will determine if the relevant committee member abstains from discussing the candidate’s application and/or voting on it;

 - Prior to finalizing the short-list, they will review rejected applications from the above sub-groups to ensure that these applications have been given sufficient considerations.
 The final decision by the Selection Committee will continue to be made on merit and in accordance with Section 8.2 of the Constitution and Section 7 of its Policy 2008 document;

 - The Board will undertake best efforts to find a Mentor with a similar demographic profile if the successful candidate seeks such a Mentor.

 More questions?
 Check out our FAQs

 Apply for a Scholarship

-Applications are now open for 2013 and close on the 15th of October, 2012.
+Applications close every year on the 1st October for studies taken in the following calendar year.
 To apply for a Pinnacle Foundation scholarship you need to comply with the selection criteria , and then fill in the application form.

 Once completed, your application can be emailed to: